 COMM 348 MULTIMEDIA PRODUCTION allows students in this course to work on and help create multimedia projects.
 Prerequisites: ART 110 and COMM 322.
-3 credits.
+3 credit hours.

 COMM 351 RADIO PRODUCTION introduces the student to the elements of radio broadcasting, and considers the history, equipment, and techniques of radio production.
-Prerequisite: COMM 250.
-3 credits.
+3 credit hours.

 COMM 354 GENDER AND COMMUNICATION studies the differences women and men exhibit when communicating.
 Verbal and nonverbal differences are studied, including why such differences occur.
 Gender-specific issues in dating, education, the family, religion, and the work place will be discussed.
 A student project focusing on how the media stereotypes male and female roles is required.
 Cross-listed PSY 354.
-3 credits.
+3 credit hours.